pchudzik/blog.pchudzik.com/content/post/2017/how-to-keep-dependencies-up-to-date.md

 fi
 {{</highlight>}}

-You call this script with parameter which will be the maximum number of acceptable outdated dependencies.
-Script is very simple and will exclude most of beta and release candidates.
+You call this script with a parameter which will be the maximum number of acceptable outdated dependencies.
+The script is very simple and will exclude most of the beta and release candidates.

 [source](https://github.com/pchudzik/blog-example-dependencies/blob/master/npm/find-outdated-dependencies)